Code-Institute-Submissions/my-cv-final/README.md

 Testing for breakpoints:

-1. Preview website on the browser
+1. Open the Preview website on the browser (check 'Deploy Local' section below);
-2. Right click --> Inspect (Open GoogleDev Tools)
+2. Right click > Inspect (Open GoogleDev Tools);
 3. Select the smallest breakpoint, 320px;
-4. Scroll up and down, check for overflow, text-align and element's position.
+4. Scroll up and down, check for overflow, text-align and element's position;
-5. Repeat steps 3 and 4 at each major breakpoint.
+5. Repeat steps 3 and 4 at each major breakpoint;
 6. If possible, launch the live website on your mobile phone.

 ### External Links, Download CV and Navbar

 - Click on links to check if they direct you to the right website and/or section of the page.
-- Check Download CV icon on the top right section of the navbar downloads a pdf file of my CV to the computer.
+- Check if 'Download CV' icon, on the top right section of the navbar downloads a pdf file of my CV to the computer.

 Testing for links:

-1. Preview website on the browser;
+1. Preview website on the browser (check 'Deploy Local' section below);
 2. Start with the top most element of the page;
-3. Click each link on the navbar and check if they direct you to the right place on the website;
+3. Click on each link on the navbar and, check you are redirected to the right section of the website;
-4. Click each social link and check if they direct you to the right website on a new tab;
+4. Click on each social link and check if they redirect you to a new website on a new tab;
 5. Repeat steps 3 and 4 on every other link on the page;
 6. Click on the top right "Download" icon in the nav bar;
 7. A pdf file of my CV should download to the computer.